How do I apply for car finance?

 Is there a surcharge in case of early repayment?

-Your car finance is priced at a variable rate.
-Therefore, it is not charged with early repayment fees (compensation) but may incur administrative expenses related to early repayment.
+Your car finance is priced at a fixed or a variable rate.
+There is no charge of early repayment fees (compensation) .

 What is my total cost of financing?